 Since many connectors are criticized for being made of very cheap plastics, the addition of such protection should be a welcome addition.
 Do you really need it, though?
 That’s the question.
 The simple answer is no. You don’t really need it because as long as you store the connector as recommended by the manufacturer of the charging station, you shouldn’t encounter any problems.

-For those who live in areas with more extreme weather, however, or where there might be additional threats that could damage the connector, such as hailstones, then the additional protection of a proper housing is not a bad idea.
+For those who live in areas with more extreme weather, however, or where there might be additional threats that could damage the connector, such as hailstones, then the additional protection of a proper housing is not a bad idea in-case you start getting ‘unable to charge’ type errors in your EV.

 Conclusion: How Necessary Is It To Weatherproof Your EV Charging Infrastructure?